-Australian Paralympian, mummy and wife, Jessica Smith gives us a look into how her life has changed since becoming a mum, what challenges she has faced and what tips she has for other mums about to go through the weaning process.
+Australian Paralympian Jessica Smith gives us a look into how her life has changed since becoming a mum, what challenges she has faced and what tips she has for other mums about to go through the weaning process.

 1. You have achieved so much professionally throughout your life time, but the past two years have seen you become both a wife and mother, have you found this has changed your outlook?